-PROCESS FOR DETERMINING THE ACCEPTABILITY OF A COMPUTER SIMULATION FLOOD LOSS MODEL
+PROCESS FOR DETERMINING THE ACCEPTABILITY OF A COMPUTER SIMULATION FLOOD MODEL

-Due to the complex and unique nature of the flood and hurricane perils, and recognizing that a modeling organization may submit only a flood loss model or only a hurricane loss model, the Commission has determined that the review of flood and hurricane loss models for acceptability shall be independent of each other.
-Hence, a flood loss model and a hurricane loss model shall be submitted separately and reviewed separately.
+Due to the complex and unique nature of the flood and hurricane perils, and recognizing that a modeling organization may submit only a flood model or only a hurricane model, the Commission has determined that the review of flood and hurricane models for acceptability shall be independent of each other.
+Hence, a flood model and a hurricane model shall be submitted separately and reviewed separately.
 The Commission has determined, if a model is found acceptable or fails under one set of standards applicable to flood or hurricane, it shall have no bearing or impact on the other type of model’s acceptability or failure under the respective set of standards.
-A modeling organization submitting both a flood loss model and a hurricane loss model shall have each model reviewed separately and independently under the respective unique set of standards applicable to flood or hurricane.
+A modeling organization submitting both a flood model and a hurricane model shall have each model reviewed separately and independently under the respective unique set of standards applicable to flood or hurricane.

-It should be understood that if a modeling organization submits both a flood loss model and a hurricane loss model, and in the course of a review (e.g., internal review, Professional Team on-site review, Commission review) of the flood loss model or the hurricane loss model, an error is discovered that is also likely to co-exist in the hurricane loss model or the flood loss model, then it is incumbent on the modeling organization to report this error in accordance with section III.
+It should be understood that if a modeling organization submits both a flood model and a hurricane model, and in the course of a review (e.g., internal review, Professional Team on-site review, Commission review) of the flood model or the hurricane model, an error is discovered that is also likely to co-exist in the hurricane model or the flood model, then it is incumbent on the modeling organization to report this error in accordance with section III.
 Review of the Readiness Notification or VI.
 Review by the Commission, F. Discovery of Differences in a Model after a Model has been Determined to be Acceptable by the Commission, as appropriate.
 Consequently, the onus is on the modeling organization to make this correction if it exists, in keeping with the independence of the two model reviews.

-This section specifies the Commission’s process for the determination of acceptability of a computer simulation flood loss model (model).
+This section specifies the Commission’s process for the determination of acceptability of a computer simulation flood model (model).

-After the initial adoption of flood standards (standards) effective July 1, 2017, the Commission has determined that prior to November 1 of every other odd-numbered year, it will adopt new standards, revise existing standards, and if necessary, revise this process.
+After the initial adoption of flood standards (standards) in June, 2017, the Commission has determined that prior to November 1 of every other odd-numbered year, it will adopt new standards, revise existing standards, and if necessary, revise this process.
 The effective date of new or revised standards will be November 1 unless otherwise specified by the Commission.
 The standards and procedures published in the Flood Standards Report of Activities as of November 1, 2017, will not be scheduled for revision until 2021.

 The Commission has determined that “significant revisions” to the standards or to the model are those that either change or have potential to change the flood loss costs or flood probable maximum loss levels.
 On the other hand, any minor revisions to the standards, or any revisions to the model by the modeling organization that do not result in changes to flood loss costs or flood probable maximum loss levels are not considered significant.
 The Commission may determine in its judgment whether a revision is significant.

-The Commission has determined that any modeling organization that desires to have a model reviewed for compliance with the July 1, 2017 flood standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by November 1, 2019.
+The Commission has determined that any modeling organization that desires to have a model reviewed for compliance with the standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by November 1, 2019.